typemiguel/WalnutiQ/README.md

       + model
           - MARK_I = Demonstrations of how to build and train a partial brain model on a popular handwritten digit data set
-  - .gitignore = contains names of files not to add to this repository
+  - .gitignore = Contains names of files not to add to this repository
   - .project = When writing your code using the IDE this file will allow all of your files to be organized in the correct folder
   - .travis.yml = Tells travis how to test files here
   - MARKI_UML.jpg = UML diagram of all classes
-  - MARKI_UML.ucls = creates the image file ```MARKI_UML.jpg```
+  - MARKI_UML.ucls = Creates the image file "MARKI_UML.jpg"
-  - README.md = the file you are reading right now!
+  - README.md = The file you are reading right now!
-  - TODOList.md = list of research & programming tasks to do
+  - TODOList.md = List of research & programming tasks to do
-  - build.gradle = builds this project using gradle
+  - build.gradle = Builds this project using gradle

 Most importantly, this research is made possible by the countless neuroscientists and engineers at [Numenta](http://numenta.org/).
 Numenta has